k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 The Fabric version is specified using major.minor Fabric version identifiers.
 E.g., 8.1.7_22.

 ### .config File Format
 These configuration files contain required or custom settings used by Fabric.
-Configure  parameters as if you were editing any "ini" file to update config.ini
+Configure parameters as if you were editing any *ini* file to update config.ini

 ```ini
 [section1]